transferwise/pipelinewise/docs/installation_guide/creating_pipelines.rst

 ==================

 Pipelines define how the data should flow from source system to target.
-It defines the data source credentials, the data that needs to be captured, replication methods, load time transformations, destination database credentials, source to target mapping, grants etc.
+It defines the data source credentials, the data that needs to be captured, reproduction methods, load time transformations, destination database credentials, source to target mapping, grants etc.

 Pipelines are expressed in YAML format and have a minimum of syntax, which intentionally tries